Sharkbyteprojects/shredFile/Readme.md

 + Repead Shred for 10 Iterations

-+ Can Delete full directorys
++ Can Delete full directorys with content, also if it include more directorys
 ```

 ## DevChangeLog